 |

-Market Growth Rate (2025-2033) | 5.80% |
+| Market Growth Rate (2026-2034) | 5.51% |

 Expansion of Renewable-Integrated Hydrogen Projects

 Australia is witnessing a significant rise in renewable energy projects that are coupled with hydrogen production and storage systems.
 With vast solar and wind resources, regions like Western Australia, Queensland, and South Australia are increasingly becoming hubs for integrated renewable hydrogen initiatives.
 In addition to this, projects such as the Asian Renewable Energy Hub and the Western Green Energy Hub aim to produce green hydrogen at scale using solar and wind energy, with on-site storage playing a critical role in balancing intermittent power generation and ensuring continuous hydrogen supply.
 These integrated systems enhance grid stability and offer a pathway for decarbonizing hard-to-abate sectors, including mining, transport, and heavy industry.
 Additionally, strong government support through initiatives like the Australian Renewable Energy Agency (ARENA) and Clean Energy Finance Corporation (CEFC) is providing funding for pilot-scale and commercial-scale renewable hydrogen projects.
 For instance, the government is legislating the Hydrogen Production Tax Incentive.
-The incentive will pay $2 for each kilogram of qualified renewable hydrogen produced for up to ten years, from July 1, 2027, to June 30, 2040.
-This trend is establishing a scalable infrastructure model that positions hydrogen not only as a fuel but as a critical energy storage vector aligned with Australia’s broader clean energy transition goals.
+The incentive will pay USD 2 for each kilogram of qualified renewable hydrogen produced for up to ten years, from July 1, 2027, to June 30, 2040.
+This trend is establishing a scalable infrastructure model that positions hydrogen as a fuel and as a critical energy storage vector aligned with Australia’s broader clean energy transition goals.

 Development of Hydrogen Export Infrastructure with Storage Capabilities